scuzzydude/asimov/asimov.md

 Using the same fine-art appreciation rate of 13.6% we used for our museum example, over 40 years, the appreciation of the per-capita value of the art in the Louvre is €280,000.
 The average home price in France is €300,000.
 If you could hold out for another ten years, the compounding adds up to over a million euro -- enough for a nice house and a retirement.

 One way to do it would be to scoot the Louvre and give a proportional amount of scoot to every adult citizen of France.
 Within a few years, every working Jean-Luc will have sold his scoot for asimov, and the responsibility for the National Treasure of France will be redistributed to the people of the world.
 As for the already wealthy French, they'll hold onto their scoot and continue to thrive off the appreciation of Italian Renaissance masters.
 Diplomatically, a good play for the French government, as it retains possession of the contents of the Louvre -- a major driver of tourism.
 Not so great for Wesley, Jean-Luc's offspring.
-Jean-Luc spent his share of the national treasure on hookers, blow and Earl Grey tea.
-Nothing left to pass on to Wesley.
+Jean-Luc spent his share of the national treasure on hookers, blow, and Earl Grey tea; nothing left to pass on to Wesley.

 Is there a better way?
 What if you scooted the Louvre and issued a single scoot to each baby born as a citizen of France?[^40] Once the baby reaches adulthood, he can trade the scoot or hold it -- totally voluntary.
 Once the citizen dies, the assigned scoot ceases to exists, no matter who holds it.[^41] You've got an arbitrage marketplace not only of appreciating genius but also of promoting cultural tourism and keeping citizens healthy (or at least alive) for as long as possible.
 You could tie it to a national health care system or life insurance.
 There could be a popular movement to hold your national treasure for the pure genius appreciation factor.
 Maybe the national treasure funds funeral expenses for those who manage a life of pure appreciation.[^42] This scootchain would also serve as a national registry and replace need for a census of citizens.